The Discovery Academy SEND Information Report

-Strategic Lead Safeguarding and SENCO – Rebecca Prince
+- Strategic Lead for Inclusion – Daniel Prince

 We are committed to narrowing the attainment gap between SEND and non-SEND students and offer a range of personalised learning intervention/opportunities to support this.
 We are very proud of all our students and their achievements and our aim is to give them the tools in order to become independent learners.

 What kinds of SEND does the school provide for?

 The Academy accommodates all SEND in line with the Equality Act 2010 and provision is available for all 4 areas of need outlined in the 2014 SEND code of practice.
 This includes cognitive learning needs such as Dyslexia, Dyspraxia, Dyscalculia and Moderate learning difficulties.
 Communication and interaction needs such as Autistic Spectrum Disorder, speech and language.
 Social, emotional and mental health needs are also widely supported.
 The Academy has experience supporting physical needs such as students with cerebral palsy, hearing and visual impairments and our building is accessible for any students with mobility needs.